wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

 .. include:: ../../_templates/installations/elastic/common/disabling_repositories_explanation.rst

-In order to anticipate and avoid this situation, we recommend disabling the Elasticsearch repository in the following way:
+In order to anticipate and avoid this situation, it is recommended to disable Elasticsearch repository in the following way:

 .. tabs::